jdx/mise/README.md

 #### `[env]` - Arbitrary Environment Variables

 The `[env]` section of .rtx.toml allows setting arbitrary environment variables.
-These can be simple key/value entries like this:
+These can be simple key-value entries like this:

 ```toml
 [env]